kliewkliew/salad/README.md

 You must ensure that a serde pair is used symmetrically for mutating and accessing a key-value pair.

 ## Serde-Codec Choices
-The lettuce codec determines the storage format in Redis.
+The lettuce codec determines the data is encoded over the wire.
 Each connection may have one codec.
 You can create multiple connections with different codecs, sharing underlying client resources.
 But with interchangeable serdes, that is no longer necessary.